Transradial Cardiac Catheterization

 What is transradial cardiac catheterization?

 Transradial cardiac catheterization is a procedure used to treat and diagnose certain heart conditions.
-It is also known as transradial cardiac cath or angiography.
+It's also known as transradial cardiac cath or angiography.

 Why might I need transradial cardiac catheterization?